Keto Protein Bars

 low carb protein bars

-Start by adding the almond butter and maple syrup into a bowl and whisking together until combined.
+Step 1- Make the base.
+Whisk the almond butter and maple syrup into a bowl until combined.
 Slowly add the protein powder, then knead the dough using your hands.
 If the dough if too thick, add a tablespoon or two of water.

-Next, transfer the batter into a greased 8 x 8-inch pan.
+Step 2- Chill.
+Transfer the batter to a greased 8 x 8-inch pan.
 Refrigerate the protein bars for at least an hour to firm up.
 Once firm, slice them into bars.

 how to make keto protein bars

-• If your dough is too thick, add some water (or almond milk) to thin in out.
+• If your dough is too thick, add some water (or almond milk) to thin it out.

 • The chocolate coating is optional.
 However, if you omit them from the protein bars, they will need to be stored in the refrigerator.